andycroll/andycroll.com/_posts/2019/2019-12-01-ensure-you-correctly-build-caching-keys.md

 When we use the data from any “parent” model in a view-cached partial, you need to include that model in the cache key, or the view will not update with changes to that parent.

 You also need to be aware of nested models.
-If a model `has_many` objects and you neglect to use `touch: true` in the declaration of the “child” model’s `belongs_to` relationship then again the cache key won’t be “busted” and your view will show out of date information.
+If a model `has_many` objects and you neglect to use `touch: true` in the declaration of the “child” model’s `belongs_to` relationship then, if there are changes to the child model, the cache key won’t be “busted”, and your view will show out-of-date information.

 ## Why not?